xcore/sc_sdram_burst/docs/examples.rst

 app_sdram_demo
 --------------

 This application demonstrates how the module is used to accesses memory on the SDRAM.
 The purpose of this application is to show how data is written to and read from the SDRAM in a safe manner.
-Important notes:

- - ``sdram_buffer_write`` commands the server to begin writing the buffer to SDRAM.
-The buffer cannot be assumed to have been written to the SDRAM until the ``wait_until_idle`` command returns.
- - ``sdram_buffer_read`` commands the server to begin reading the SDRAM into the buffer.
-The same properties as the ``sdram_buffer_write`` apply to all commands, hence, ``sdram_wait_until_idle`` is used to confirm that the data is in now in the buffer.

 Getting Started
 +++++++++++++++